MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 The OS makes power policy decisions based on a broad set of factors, including system-wide power policies and user choices.
 The following are some common power policies used for networking devices on a Modern Standby system:

 > [!WARNING]
-> These power policies might change between releases as the OS evolves, and they are listed here just for illustration.
+> These power policies might change between releases as the OS evolves.
+They are listed here just for illustration.

 * When the PC screen is on and the networking device has been idling, the OS asks the device to go to Dx and arms it for PacketFilter and MediaChange wake.